celinalou92/workday-1/README.md

 # Work Day Scheduler

 ## Purpose
-A timed quiz app that will deduct 10 seconds from your score every time you get a question wrong
+A daily planner that to help with time management

 ## Built With
 * HTML